-Forest School supports the development of many of the characteristics of early learning that help children become confident and independent learners, including: Finding out and exploring; Playing with what they know; Being willing to ‘have a go’; Being involved and concentrating; Keeping on trying; Enjoying achieving what they set out to do; Having their own ideas; Making links; and Choosing ways to do things
+Forest School supports the development of many of the characteristics of learning that help children become confident and independent learners, including: Finding out and exploring; Playing with what they know; Being willing to ‘have a go’; Being involved and concentrating; Keeping on trying; Enjoying achieving what they set out to do; Having their own ideas; Making links; and Choosing ways to do things

 Woodland Trust website

 There is a wide range of excellent activities to carry out with your child at home which you can access through the Woodland Trust website.